alexanderregnier/webpayments/wallet-tech.md

 ### Payment Request API

-* Particularly suited for pull payments, though it can also be used with push payments
+* Particularly suited for scenarios where the merchant site wishes to pass custom data to the payment app and receive a response (via the browser) from the payment app.
-* Works with both Web apps (via Payment Handler) and native payment apps (when supported by the mobile OS)
+* Can work with both Web apps (via Payment Handler) and native payment apps (when supported by browser and mobile OS)
 * Requires merchants to integrate with the Payment Request API via imperative JavaScript calls, handling logic, state, returned JS promises, etc.

 ### Facilitated payment link

-* Particularly suited for push payments, and does not support data flow through the browser back to the merchant.
+* Does not support data flow through the browser back to the merchant.
+* Particularly well-suited for push payments.
 * This can simplify life for developers, who can simply declare in the head of the HTML document which wallets the merchant supports.
 * The browser offers relevant wallets to the user, possibly using both context of the site and the user’s available/linked wallet.
 The exact UX may differ on desktop and mobile.
 This approach has several benefits:
    * The user does not have to scan a QR code from a page displayed in a mobile browser.